Skip to main content

 • Output that does not match shell tables or figures within the approved proposal.

-• Any output that could potentially identify respondents or small geographic areas, either directly or inferentially, cannot be removed from any Research Data Center.
+• Any output that could potentially identify respondents or small geographic areas, either directly or inferentially.

 • Any direct or inferential identifiers not revealed in the public use files.